Swift-TuttleA3/currency-calc-js-readline-project/documentation/ENTWURF_foundation_teamwork.md

 ## Overall, we see the key for us in a combination of structure, empathy, and flexibility.
 ### Every team is unique, just as the mood and performance within a fixed team are not the same every day.
 ### Therefore, we actively strive to pay attention to the specific needs and dynamics of our team and our fellow human beings and to communicate our own openly!😊

+Translation was in part supported by Microsoft Bing.